krunch3r76/gc__gvmi_hash/README.md

 # gc__gvmi_hash
 Summary: computes the hash of a gvmi image file.
-Extra: optionally queries the Golem network to see if the hash link has been created
+Extra: optionally queries the Golem network to confirm that gvmi image is available from golem's central repository (i.e. to see if the hash link has been created)

 Usage: